microtrain/bootcamp/99-Appendix/Cloud/AWS.md

 1. Navigate Services tab for Amazon EC2.
 2. Launch Instance under Create Instance Header.
-3. Chose an (AMI) - Ubuntu Server 16.04 Free Tier 64-bit.
+3. Chose an (AMI) - Ubuntu Server 18.04 Free Tier 64-bit.
 4. Choose an Instance Type - t2.micro Free Tier.
 5. Configure Instance Details (Default).
 6. Add Storage (Default).
 7. Add Tags - Add a name tag and value.
-8. Configure Security Group - Create a new security group and add rule with Type HTTP.
+8. Configure Security Group - *Create a new security group and add rule with the types SSH, HTTP, HTTPS, and Custom port 3000.*
 9. Review Instance Launch.
-10. Create a new key pair - *This is the only time you can download the key file.
+10. Create a new key pair - *This is the only time you can download the key file*.
 11. Launch Instance

 #### Accessing server instance from terminal